 The Basilica of Saint Elizabeth Ann Seton serves as a testament to her strong heritage and 200-year legacy of teaching, giving and serving that continues today.
 Take a virtual tour by clicking the button below.

-Located just upstairs from the museum, the Basilica hosts thousands annually, attracting visitors from all over the country and around the world.
+The Basilica hosts thousands annually, attracting visitors from all over the country and around the world.
 Take time to tour the sanctuary—including the altar for Saint Elizabeth, or simply witness all the grand artistic beauty the building has to offer.
 The Basilica of Saint Elizabeth Ann Seton can enrich and inspire all, without regard to faith or spiritual disposition.